 - Attested bank statements from last 6 months (I showed around Rs.
 1.7 lakhs in my bank account)

-- Covering letter to convey intent of the travel
+- Covering letter to convey the intent of the travel

 I had to apply for a new Visa as the first one expired after 90 days and I was returning to Brazil after about 11 months of first entering the country.

-Process was the same in Colombia.
-Fill the online form, hard copy of all these documents only difference was bank statements didn’t need attestation.
+The process was the same in Colombia.
+Fill the online form, a hard copy of all these documents only difference was bank statements didn’t need attestation.